 Palestine was regarded sometimes as a part of Syria (Herodotus, Histories 7.89) and Herodotus also refers to certain Cappadocians “who dwell about the rivers Thermôdon and Parthenius” as Syrians (ibid.
 2.104).
 Some writers, including Strabo, sometimes mistook Assyrians for Syrians (Geography 16.1.3) due to the similarity of the names in Greek.

-“Beyond the Euphrates” is a phrase found twice in the writings of Josephus, once in his Antiquities of the Judeans (11.133) and once in the preface to the Wars of the Judeans.
+The phrase “Beyond the Euphrates” used in the War Scroll is also found several times in the writings of Josephus, notably once in his Antiquities of the Judeans (11.133) and once in the preface to the Wars of the Judeans.
 In the preface to Wars the phrase describes those “with the Adiabeni”, Adiabene consisting of the plains beyond the Tigris bordering Babylonia to the South, Armenia to the North and Media in the East.

 In Hebrew Hul is correctly pronounced as Chuwl (see Strong’s spelling in his entry for H2343).
 Samuel Bochart offers the probable identification of Hul/Chuwl with Cholobetene in the vicinity of Armenia (Phaleg 2.9).
 We might also associate Hul with other similar place names in the vicinity of Armenia such as Cholus, Cholua, Choluata, Cholima, Colsa, Colana and Colchis (Ptolemy, Geography 1.5.13).

 Aram (H758) means “the highland” (Strong’s s.v.), yet Syria proper can hardly be described as a highland region.
 The etymology of the name Armenia is uncertain, but I might propose that it derives from Aram in reference to the Armenian Highlands.
 Armenia is certainly better suited to the meaning “highland” than Syria.
-Since Amos 9.7 places the early Aramites in the Caucasus, it seems plausible that Aram’s name might be left to the region.
+Since Amos 9.7 places the early Aramites in the Caucasus region, it seems plausible that Aram’s name might be left to that country.

 Herodotus informs us that the Mysians were kindred of the Lydians (Histories 1.171) and Strabo informs us that many in his day regarded the Mysians as Lydians (Geography 12.8.3).
 Strabo also tells us that the Mysian language was at least partially derived from Lydian (ibid.)
 As explained earlier, the Lydians were descendants of Lud, the uncle of Mash.
 It seems not improbable that some of the sons of Mash may have settled in Anatolia with Lud.